webpack-contrib/stylus-loader/README.md

 ### Extracting style sheets

-Bundling CSS with webpack has some nice advantages like referencing images and fonts with hashed urls or [hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/) in development.
+Bundling CSS with webpack has some nice advantages like referencing images and fonts with hashed URLs or [hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/) in development.
 In production, on the other hand, it's not a good idea to apply your style sheets depending on JS execution.
 Rendering may be delayed or even a [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) might be visible.
 Thus it's often still better to have them as separate files in your final production build.

 There are two possibilities to extract a style sheet from the bundle: